Matthew Turpin

-Matthew Turpin is an American security analyst and former U.S. Army Officer specialized in US-China relations, economic statecraft, and technological innovation.
+Matthew Turpin is an American security analyst and former U.S. Army Officer specializing in US-China relations, economic statecraft, and technological innovation.
 He is currently a visiting fellow at the Hoover Institution and a senior advisor at Palantir Technologies.
 Between 2018 and 2019, Turpin served as director for China at the White House National Security Council and senior advisor for China to the Secretary of Commerce during the Trump administration.

 Life and career

 Turpin holds a BS in history from the United States Military Academy and a MA in history from the University of North Carolina at Chapel Hill.
 He served in the U.S. Army in multiple combat units in the US, Europe and the Middle East.
 He was also an assistant professor of history at the US Military Academy.

 From 2010 to 2013, Turpin was the Chief of Crisis Planning at the United States Pacific Command.
 From 2013 to 2017, he served a China advisor to the chairman and Vice Chairman of the Joint Chiefs of Staff at the Pentagon.
 He retired from the Army in 2017.

 Turpin was reportedly involved in discussions about which PRC companies to add to the U.S. Commerce Department's black list in 2019.
 In a September 2022 interview with Politico about the Biden administration's restrictions on microchip transfers to Russia, he said: "China and Russia share a 4,300-kilometer border.
 There is absolutely no way we could detect if those chips are passed from China to Russia.”